Vision without execution is hallucination.

 WIP limits provide a strategy for preventing bottlenecks in development and helping improve flow.
 They also increase focus and information sharing, while fostering collective ownership.
 All SAFe teams should have a solid understanding of their WIP and flow.

 Kanban teams explicitly apply WIP limits.
 ScrumXP teams may also use WIP limits.
 These can be explicit or implicit.
-For example, implicit WIP limits are when the team plans its work and takes on only the amount of stories that their velocity predicts they can achieve.
-This forces the demand (negotiated iteration goals and stories) to match capacity (e.g., the team’s velocity).
+For example, implicit WIP limits are when the team plans its work and takes on only the amount of stories that their capacity for the iteration predicts they can achieve.
+This forces the demand (negotiated iteration goals and stories) to match capacity.
 The iteration timebox also limits WIP by preventing uncontrolled expansion of work.

 ScrumXP teams may also use explicit WIP limits on their storyboard.
 For example, in Figure 1 above, what would a developer do if there were no WIP limits and he or she finished story five above?
 The developer would probably start another story.
 But if a WIP limit of three is imposed on the in process and test stages, the developer would need to help test stories instead, and throughput would increase.
 To understand more about WIP limits, refer to SAFe Principle #6.

 Building Quality In

 ARTs execute and deliver new functionality with the shortest sustainable lead time.
 But to do that, they must create high-quality systems that promote a predictable development velocity.
-SAFe prescribes a set of five quality and engineering practices that contribute to the built-in quality of even the most significant Solutions:
+SAFe’s Built-In Quality prescribes five practices that help ensure quality at all Solutions levels:

 - Achieve flow and continuous delivery by applying a test-first approach to specifying and building the system